PrairieLearn/PrairieLearn/docs/assessment.md

 - Each zone appears in the given order in the assessment.
 Zone titles are optional and are displayed to the student if present.

-- Within each zone the question order is randomized for `Exam` assessments.
+- Within each zone the question order is randomized based on [the assessment type and the `shuffleQuestions` option](#changing-question-order-randomization).

 - An assessment question can be specified by either a single `id` or by a list of alternatives, in which case one or more of these alternatives is chosen at random.
 Once the question `id` is determined, then a random variant of that question is selected.
 Question alternatives inherit the points of their parent group, if specified.